-Do you desire to become a communication professional who is rooted in Christian values from a strong biblical perspective?
-Are you being called to creatively use your talents and gifts to advance the cause of Christ?
+Do you want to become a communication professional rooted in Christian values?
+Are you being called to creatively use your gifts to advance the cause of Christ?
 The Communication & Media Arts Department at LBC may be the perfect fit for you.
-These programs are designed to produce effective communication professionals through industry-focused courses and hands-on experiences.
-Learn to work collaboratively and thrive alongside other creatives through practical, real-world media production opportunities across our campus, into our community and around the world.
+Programs are designed to produce effective communication professionals through industry-focused courses and hands-on experiences.
+Learn to work collaboratively and thrive alongside other creatives through practical, real-world media production opportunities across campus, into our community and around the world.

-Jesus Christ is the Great Communicator, revealing to the world the truth of God’s plan of salvation.
-Paul was a great communicator, preparing the foundation of the early church to be a light in the darkness.
+Jesus Christ is the Great Communicator, revealing truth to the world.
+Paul was a great communicator, preparing the early church to be a light.
 You, too, are called to be a great communicator.
-Built on a firm foundation of media ethics and creative practices, students will also major in Biblical Studies, developing a strong biblical worldview to equip them to represent Christ well while pursuing excellence in their field.
+Built on a foundation of media ethics and creative practices, students will also major in Biblical Studies, developing a strong biblical worldview to represent Christ well while pursuing excellence in their field.

 Central Penn Business Journal